lucas-rodrigues-goes/framework-dnd/docs/content/Combat Proficiencies.md

 These are proficiencies specific to weapon groups.

 ### Small Sword
-- Proficiency: While wielding small swords you can add your dexterity modifier as an additional bonus to damage against unnarmored enemies
+- Proficiency: While wielding small swords you can add your dexterity modifier as an additional bonus to damage against unnarmored enemies.
+(WIP)
 - Expertise: Consecutive hits against the same target grant you a cummulative +1 bonus to damage, this effect is lost when attacking a different target.
+(WIP)
 - Mastery: (No additional benefit)
 - Grandmastery: (No additional benefit)